collective/collective.emaillogin4/README.txt

 Introduction
 ============

-This is a temporary package with some fixes for when you want to use the email address as login name in Plone 4.
-Emaillogin in Plone 4 should work fine out of the box without this package.
+Since Plone 4.0 you can configure Plone to allow users to login with their email address, using a setting in the Security control panel.
+This works fine out of the box.
 Some improvements would be useful though that need some more careful consideration before being added to core Plone.
+That is where this package comes in.

+This is a temporary package with some fixes for when you want to use the email address of a user as login name in Plone 4.
+It also introduces a few hooks for determining the user id and login name of a new user.

 Plone version
 -------------

-This package is tested with and developed for Plone 4.2.
-It is probably fine to use in 4.0, 4.1 and 4.3 too.
+This package is tested with and developed for Plone 4.2 and 4.3.
+It is probably fine to use in 4.0 and 4.1.

-For Plone 3, use the ``collective.emaillogin`` package.
+For Plone 3, you must use the ``collective.emaillogin`` package.

 What does this package do?
 --------------------------

-Or at least, what should it do when it is ready?

 Clearer separation between user id and login name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~